Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_output.md

 !!! info "Learning objectives"

-    1. Utlizie Nextflow process output blocks
+    1. Utilise Nextflow process output blocks
     2. Publish results from your pipeline with directives

 Currently, our pipeline is simply printing 'Hello World!' to the terminal via the standard output (`stdout`).
 This isn't particularly useful if we want to do anything with the outputs of our processes.
 Instead, we can save the output of our process to a file that can be passed on to other processes later on.
 In a "real-world" pipeline, this is like having a command that specifies an output file as part of its normal syntax.